-Take shorter showers and use a water-conserving showerhead (less than 9.5 litres per minute).
+Take shorter showers and use a water-conserving showerhead (less than 9.5 litres per minute) or a showerhead with a stop button to pause water flow during lathering.
 Take quick showers rather than baths, which use 80 fewer litres of water on average.
 Showering just one minute quicker can save a household up to 10,000 litres of water a year!
 If you do prefer baths, you need a maximum of nine minutes to run enough water.